 He later formed a team of leading surgeons and cardiologists from the U.S., Europe, Asia, and South America to treat congestive heart failure in dilated hearts.
 Initial success in 1198 patients was followed by an additional 5,000 highly successful procedures worldwide.

 Further innovative studies led to breakthroughs that have helped treat sudden death syndrome (cardiac arrest), avoid heart muscle damage in blue babies, remedy disorders relating to the septum, and improve pacemaker effectiveness.
 His research also resulted in a new structural understanding of why the heart beats normally, and yet fails during disease.
 This led to the production of a DVD describing the Helical Heart that was honored with the 2005 FREDDIE award, recognizing excellence in medical documentaries and videos from around the world.

 Exploring additional avenues to communicate to a broader audience, Dr. Buckberg collaborated with the College-Conservatory of Music at the University of Cincinnati to create a ballet in 2007.
 Through dance, it portrayed how the helical heart structure provides new insight and understanding in the treatment of heart disease.
 The Cardiac Dance; Spirals of Life played to packed audiences, and was later videotaped, with copies distributed to all cardiac surgery divisions throughout the U.S. and Canada.

-In addition to his continued passionate research pursuits, Dr. Buckberg has two loving daughters, has been both a marathon runner and marathon swimmer, and continues to swim daily as part of the UCLA Masters Swim Club, until passing away in September 2018 from leiomyosarcoma cancer.
+In addition to his passionate research pursuits, Dr. Buckberg was both a marathon runner and marathon swimmer, and continued to swim daily as part of the UCLA Masters Swim Club, until passing away in September 2018 from leiomyosarcoma cancer.